People who desire the best clean for their clothes choose the pros!

-You bring your clothes to your professional cleaner, drop them off with the person at the counter, and a few days later you return to pick them up looking as good as new.
+You bring your clothes to your professional cleaner, drop them off with the person at the counter, and a few days later return to pick them up looking as good as new.
 But what happens to your clothing in between?
-To many people, professional cleaning is a mysterious process and you may be surprised to learn that professional cleaning is a lot more than one process.
-In fact, your cleaner might employ a number of techniques to give your garments that "like new" appearance.
-Basically, professional cleaning can be broken down into three general categories - drycleaning, wet cleaning, and laundering.
-Let's take a look at what's involved with each process.
+For many people, professional cleaning is a mysterious process.
+In fact, you may be even more surprised to learn that professional cleaning is a lot more than ONE process.
+Your cleaner employs a number of techniques to give your garments that “like new” appearance.
+Professional cleaning can be broken down into three general categories — dry cleaning, wet cleaning, and laundering.
+Let’s take a look at what’s involved with each process.

-Among the advantages of drycleaning is its ability to dissolve greases and oils in a way that water cannot.
-Natural fibers such a wools and silks dryclean beautifully, but can shrink, distort, and lose color when washed in water.
-Synthetic fibers such as polyester also respond well to drycleaning, while they can retain oily stains after washing.
-Drycleaning helps to return garments to a "like-new" condition using precautions to prevent shrinkage, loss of color, and fabric distortion.
+The term “dry cleaning” is slightly misleading because it still uses dry cleaning to remove soil and stains from fabric.
+The biggest difference is that the dry cleaning used contains little or no water and does not penetrate the clothes’ fibers as water does.
+The ad-vantages of dry cleaning are numerous and include its ability to dissolve greases and oils in a way that water cannot.
+Natural fibers such as wools and silks dry clean beautifully but can shrink, distort, and lose color when washed in water.
+Synthetic fibers such as polyester also respond well to dry cleaning, as they can retain oily stains after washing.
+Dry cleaning helps return garments to a “like new” condition using precautions to prevent shrinkage, loss of color, and fabric distortion.

-The drycleaning process begins with the pretreatment of spots and stains using special cleaning agents.
-The garments are then loaded into a machine resembling an oversized front-loading home washer.
+The dry cleaning process begins with the pretreatment of spots and stains using special cleaning agents.
+The garments are then load-ed into a machine resembling an oversized front-loading home washer.
 It produces similar mechanical action to loosen embedded dirt.
-Throughout the cleaning process, the fluid is filtered or distilled to ensure its clarity.
+Throughout the cleaning process, the solvent is filtered and distilled to ensure its clarity.
 Distillation is the key to dry cleaning.

-1. Checking the labels for adequate care instructions and fiber content.
+- Checking the labels for adequate care instructions and fiber content

-2. Classifying the garment according to fabric type, color, and degree of soiling.
+- Classifying the garment according to fabric type, color, and degree of soiling

-3. Removing spots and stains using special equipment, special stain removal agents, and water.
+- Removing spots and stains using special equipment, special stain removal agents, and water

-4. Drycleaning, wetcleaning, or laundering, only if so labeled.
+- Dry cleaning, wet cleaning, or laundering, only if so labeled

-5. Reapplying any sizing, water repellency, and other finishes when necessary and possible.
+- Re-applying any sizing, water repellency, and other finishes when necessary and possible

-6. Finishing the garment on professional pressing equipment to restore its original shape and appearance.
+- Finishing the garment on professional pressing equipment to restore its original shape and appearance

-7. Replacing missing or damaged buttons and performing minor repairs whenever possible, according to plant policy.
+- Replacing missing or damaged buttons and performing minor repairs whenever possible and according to plant policy

-8. Packaging the garment neatly in a protective wrapping.
+- Packaging the garment neatly in a protective wrapping

 Here are some tips that can help you get the most from your cleaning dollar:

-• Protect your garments from prolonged exposure to direct sunlight or strong artificial tight.
+- Protect your garments from prolonged exposure to direct sunlight or strong artificial light.
 Keep in mind that even normal lighting can affect some dyes.

-Q. Does frequent drycleaning shorten the life of a garment?
+Q. Does frequent dry cleaning prolong the life of a garment?

-A. On the contrary, frequent cleaning prolongs the life of a garment.
-Not only do stains set with age, making the garment unwearable, but ground-in dirt and soil act as an abrasive, like sandpaper, causing rapid wear of fibers.
+A. Frequent dry cleaning prolongs the life of a garment.
+Not only do stains set with age, making the garment unwearable, but ground-in dirt and soil act as an abrasive.
+Like sandpaper, this causes rapid wear of fibers.
 Also, insects are attracted to soiled clothes and will cause further damage.

 A. Not necessarily.
 The Care Label Rule states that only one suitable method of care must be on the label.
 Cleaners usually follow the care instructions, unless otherwise requested.
-If you want your washable items drycleaned, the cleaner may ask you to sign a damage waiver.
+If you want your washable items dry cleaned, you must sign a damage waiver.

 Q. Are suede and leathers cleaned the same way as other fabrics?

-A. No. The drycleaning process is carefully controlled by professional cleaners.
-Excessive shrinkage is usually caused by improper preshrinking by the manufacturer.
+A. No. Professional cleaners carefully control the dry cleaning process.
+Excessive shrinkage is usually caused by improper preshrink-ing by the manufacturer.

 Q. Can the cleaner safely stretch fabrics?